I. Course Prefix/Number: ATA 208

 Course may be taught as face-to-face, hybrid or online course.

 VIII.
 Course Practices Required

 Writing: The student should maintain a notebook of lecture topics for future reference.
-Course is taught as face-to-face, media based.

 IX.
 Instructional Materials